Tilda Publishing

 ПЕРСПЕКТИВНЫЕ МАТЕРИАЛЫ

-Tsurikhin Sergey — Volgograd State Technical University (Volgograd, 400131, Lenina Avenue, 28), PhD (Eng), associate professor, specialist in the field of development and creation of composite materials.
-E-mail: madgestic@yandex.ru.
+Myakin Sergey — St. Petersburg State Institute of Technology (Technological University) (24-26, Moskovsky Prospekt, 190013, St. Petersburg), PhD (Chemistry), associate professor, specialist in the field of surface materials, synthesis and research of composite materials.
+E-mail: sergey_mjakin@mail.ru.

 Reference citing: